Environmental Sensitivity Index (ESI) Maps

 Key Features of ESI Maps and Data

-- Uses GIS techniques to integrate maps of a region with geographically-referenced biological resources, human-use resources, and ESI-classified shorelines that are ranked based on their sensitivity to oiling.
+- Use GIS techniques to integrate maps of a region with geographically-referenced biological resources, human-use resources, and ESI-classified shorelines that are ranked based on their sensitivity to oiling.

-- Serves as a quick reference for oil spill responders and coastal zone managers.
+- Serve as a quick reference for oil spill responders and coastal zone managers.

-- Available as a single map, or a regional collection of maps called an ESI atlas.
+- Are available as a single map, or a regional collection of maps called an ESI atlas.

-- Available in electronic formats (including several GIS formats) for most coastal regions of the U.S., as well as a few international locations.
+- Are available in electronic formats (including several GIS formats) for most coastal regions of the U.S., as well as a few international locations.

-ESI maps are created by NOAA OR&R researchers, working with colleagues in state government agencies, federal government agencies, and industry.
+ESI maps and data are created by NOAA OR&R researchers, working with colleagues in state government agencies, federal government agencies, and industry.